"Watching the Criminal Justice System... with a thousand eyes!"

 The Robert Charles Project, Inc. is engaged in community building to address the issues of race, class and disparate treatment, to further understanding, further engagement and provide solutions to society-wide problems and concerns.

 The founder of RCP, Inc., Anthony Haughton, is a longtime participant of the American criminal justice system, first as a correctional officer within the Iowa prison system, then as a probation/parole officer with over a decade in community-based corrections.
 Anthony is also a scholar, having studied and researched areas of criminal justice, race, racism and race-relations in America through pursuit of degree(s) in African-American World Studies (M.A.); Law degree (J.D.) and; History (Ph.D./ABD) with an emphasis of the history of the “cops, courts and corrections.”
-Though still incomplete, Anthony’s Ph.D. dissertation is on the topic of ‘Convict Leasing in Louisiana, 1868-1901.’
+Though still incomplete, Anthony’s Ph.D. dissertation topic ‘Convict Leasing in Louisiana, 1868-1901.’
 Convict leasing is the system that allowed the re-enslavement of Black and poor people through the implementation and passing of the 13th Amendment to the Constitution of the United States.

 Anthony Haughton is a practicing, licensed attorney in the State of Iowa in good standing.